curl/curl/tests/FILEFORMAT.md

 the address "[1234::ff]" would be treated as test case 255.

 Set `type="perl"` to write the test case as a perl script.
 It implies that there's no memory debugging and valgrind gets shut off for this test.

+Set `type="shell"` to write the test case as a shell script.
+It implies that there's no memory debugging and valgrind gets shut off for this test.

 Set `option="no-output"` to prevent the test script to slap on the `--output`